Słupsk: Modern ages

 The House of Griffins, which ruled Pomerania for centuries, died out in 1637.
-The territory was subsequently partitioned between Brandenburg-Prussia and Sweden.
-After the Peace of Westphalia (1648) and the Treaty of Stettin (1653), Stolp came under Brandenburgian control.
+King Władysław IV Vasa of Poland made unsuccessful attempts to regain the city, and after the Peace of Westphalia (1648) and the Treaty of Stettin (1653), it came under Brandenburgian control.
 In 1660, the Kashubian dialect was allowed to be taught, but only in religious studies.
 The Polish language in general, however, was experiencing very unfavourable conditions due to depopulation of the area in numerous wars and implied Germanization.